A hemorrhagic stroke is brain damage caused by bleeding in the brain. This can happen after a blood vessel bursts or if brain tissue bleeds.

 - managing body weight, if appropriate

-- following the treatment plan, including medications and follow-up appointments
+- following the treatment plan, including taking medications and attending follow-up appointments

 - asking about rehabilitation to help with speech, movement, and other challenges

-- seeking support from loved ones and healthcare providers to manage mental health
+- seeking support from loved ones and healthcare professionals to manage mental health

 - monitoring for new or worsening symptoms and complications and seeking help if they occur

 Some people may need speech, physical, and occupational therapy.
-Therapy and medicine may also help manage any impact on the person’s mental health, such as depression.
+Therapy and medication may also help manage any impact on mental health, such as depression.

 It can take time to recover from a stroke, and some people never recover fully.
 They may need long-term treatment and supportive care.

 However, the impact will depend on where the damage occurs, how severe it is, and how quickly a person receives treatment.
-While many people need ongoing care, around
+While many people need ongoing care, researchers estimate that around

 To diagnose a stroke, a doctor will likely: